 - 2.1 The appearance of an officer in court reflects on every member of the Maryland Transportation Authority Police.
 Pride in one's appearance and attention to professionalism are keys to a positive public image of the agency.
 Employees testifying or appearing in court shall ensure that they present a neat, clean, and business-like appearance whether in full uniform or appropriate business attire.
 Clothing shall be clean, in good repair, and properly pressed. - 2.2 A police employee, appearing in court or an administrative hearing as a representative of the MDTA Police, shall wear the prescribed uniform of the day, or business attire, unless otherwise directed by his/her commanding officer.
 Personnel that are not in uniform must conceal their weapon at all times, unless required to be exposed by existing District/Circuit Court Regulations. - 2.2.1 When appearing for an administrative hearing at The Maryland Office of Administrative Hearings (OAH), officers must adhere to OAH's weapons policy. - 2.2.2 When an officer appears for an administrative hearing at the Maryland Office of Administrative Hearings as the grievant/appellant in the matter, he/she will not be allowed to possess a firearm in the hearing facility. - 2.2.3 The Maryland Office of Administrative Hearings does not permit weapons in any of its hearing facilities.
 Individuals who legally possess the right to wear and carry firearms will be directed to secure their weapon prior to entering an OAH facility.
-Exceptions to this policy will be for the following circumstances: - A police officer in uniform, acting in his/her official capacity, who has been summonsed to appear as a witness for a hearing at the OAH and/or who is on official duty and representing his/her Agency in an
+Exceptions to this policy will be for the following circumstances: - A police officer in uniform, acting in his/her official capacity, who has been summoned to appear as a witness for a hearing at the OAH and/or who is on official duty and representing his/her Agency in an

 - Administrative Hearing.
-Firearms may be carried as directed by the Police Officers Agency's Policy on wearing and carrying firearms while in uniform - A Police Officer not in uniform, who is acting in his/her official capacity as a representative of his/her Agency in a hearing, will display his/her badge of authority and conform to his/her Agency's policy on wearing and carrying firearms. - 2.3 When a police employee of the MDTA Police testifies in any capacity other than as a representative of the MDTA Police, the employee shall not wear the Maryland Transportation Authority Police uniform. - 2.4 Male civilian employees and male police employees wearing civilian clothing or assigned to other than the uniform force, shall dress in a business suit or sport coat, dress slacks, shirt and tie.
-The wearing of t-shirts, jeans, shorts, athletic sportswear or tennis shoes is not permitted. - 2.5 Female civilian employees and female police employees assigned to other than the uniform force, shall be dressed in a suit, or an appropriately formal skirt and blouse or dress.
+Firearms may be carried as directed by the Police Officers Agency Policy on wearing and carrying firearms while in uniform. - A Police Officer not in uniform, who is acting in his/her official capacity as a representative of his/her Agency in a hearing, will display his/her badge of authority and conform to his/her Agency policy on wearing and carrying firearms. - 2.3 When a police employee of the MDTA Police testifies in any capacity other than as a representative of the MDTA Police, the employee shall not wear the Maryland Transportation Authority Police uniform. - 2.4 All Police employees, including civilian employees wearing civilian clothing or assigned to other than the uniform force, shall dress in a business suit or other appropriate formal business attire.
 The wearing of t-shirts, jeans, shorts, athletic sportswear or tennis shoes is not permitted.

-3. Male Police Employees
+3. Police Employees